Arthur-Vansimpsen/Master-thesis/README.md

-# Censored Data Simulation Framework for SPC, CUSUM, and Estimator Performance
+# Censored Data Simulation Framework for Estimator and CUSUM performance

-This repository contains an R-based simulation framework developed for a master’s thesis on statistical methods for censored data.
-The code evaluates both estimation accuracy and statistical process control (SPC) performance under varying levels of left-censoring.
+This repository contains the R files for the simulations.
+The code evaluates both estimation accuracy and CUSUM control charts performance under varying levels of left-censoring.

-The focus is on applications in pharmaceutical, microbiological, and environmental data, where observations fall below a limit of detection (LOD).

 ---